jk367/personal_website/content/resume.md

 </details>

 ### Contact
-If you want to get in touch, you can email me at Email @ email.com
+If you want to get in touch, you can email me at jameskettle2018 [@] gmail dot com